ComfyCon-AU/april_2024/content/english/speakers/cairo.md

 ---

-Cairo is a cyber security GRC specialist and amateur knitter, who spends her days leading the GRC programme at Octopus Deploy and living her cottage-core fantasy by knitting, baking, and making jam.
-She is passionate about providing pragmatic security advice, supporting marginalised people in the Cyber Security industry, and Stardew Valley.
-She also has a degree in International Relations and a CISSP.
+Cairo is a cyber security professional specialising in GRC.
+She is currently a Senior Manager at MF&Associates, helping Federal Government clients manage cyber risks.
+Her previous roles include Trust Team Lead for a software vendor and Cyber Risk Advisor for one of the world’s largest mining companies.
+She is passionate about improving the business reputation of cyber security, increasing diversity and inclusion within the industry, and Stardew Valley.